Relief

+Side view of Lorenzo Ghiberti's cast gilt-bronze Gates of Paradise at the Florence Baptistery in Florence, Italy, combining high-relief main figures with backgrounds mostly in low relief.

 A common mixture of high and low relief, in the Roman Ara Pacis, placed to be seen from below.
 Low relief background.

 A face of the high-relief Frieze of Parnassus round the base of the Albert Memorial in London.
 Most of the heads and many feet are completely undercut, but the torsos are "engaged" with the surface behind.

 Relief is a sculptural method in which the sculpted pieces remain attached to a solid background of the same material.
 The term relief is from the Latin verb relevare, to raise (lit. 'to lift back').
-To create a sculpture in relief is to give the impression that the sculpted material has been raised above the background plane.
-When a relief is carved into a flat surface of stone (relief sculpture) or wood (relief carving), the field is actually lowered, leaving the unsculpted areas seeming higher.
+To create a sculpture in relief (also known as a relief sculpture) is to give the impression that the sculpted material has been raised above the background plane.
+When a relief is carved into a flat surface of wood (producing a relief carving) or stone, the field is actually lowered, leaving the unsculpted areas seeming higher.
 The approach requires chiselling away of the background, which can be time-intensive.
 On the other hand, a relief saves forming the rear of a subject, and is less fragile and more securely fixed than a sculpture in the round, especially one of a standing figure where the ankles are a potential weak point, particularly in stone.
 In other materials such as metal, clay, plaster stucco, ceramics or papier-mâché the form can be simply added to or raised up from the background.
 Monumental bronze reliefs are made by casting.

 There are different degrees of relief depending on the degree of projection of the sculpted form from the field, for which the Italian and French terms are still sometimes used in English.
 The full range includes high relief (Italian alto-rilievo, French haut-relief), where more than 50% of the depth is shown and there may be undercut areas, mid-relief (Italian mezzo-rilievo), low relief (Italian basso-rilievo, French: bas-relief), and shallow-relief (Italian rilievo schiacciato), where the plane is only very slightly lower than the sculpted elements.
 There is also sunk relief, which was mainly restricted to Ancient Egypt (see below).
 However, the distinction between high relief and low relief is the clearest and most important, and these two are generally the only terms used to discuss most work.